Making government work better

 If you’ve come across a government process that’s too complex, takes too long, serves no purpose, or is duplicative or wasteful, let us know about it.
 Submissions will be reviewed and sent to the responsible ministry for consideration and follow up.

 In addition to receiving feedback from the general public, we have established 9 industry panels to solicit specific feedback from key industries and the non-profit sector.
-The panels meet biannually and report key findings to the associate minister.
+The panels meet biannually and report key findings to the minister.

 We have completed hundreds of red tape reduction initiatives.
 More than half respond to ideas submitted by Albertans, recommendations from key stakeholders and industry panels, as well as platform commitments.
 Current efforts have produced hundreds of millions in savings for Alberta’s job creators and government.

 - Supporting Alberta’s education sector (PDF, 559 KB)

 - Supporting Alberta every day (PDF, 894 KB)

 - Supporting continuous improvement (PDF, 281 KB)

 - Supporting Alberta’s construction sector